Compare any two graphics cards:

 Display Specifications

-Memory Bandwidth: Bandwidth is the largest amount of information (in units of megabytes per second) that can be moved across the external memory interface within a second.
-It's worked out by multiplying the card's interface width by its memory speed.
-In the case of DDR memory, the result should be multiplied by 2 again.
-If it uses DDR5, multiply by ANOTHER 2x.
-The better the memory bandwidth, the better the card will be in general.
-It especially helps with AA, High Dynamic Range and higher screen resolutions.
-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be applied per second.
-This number is calculated by multiplying the total number of texture units by the core speed of the chip.
-The higher this number, the better the video card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed in a second.
-Pixel Rate: Pixel rate is the maximum number of pixels that the graphics card can possibly write to its local memory in one second - measured in millions of pixels per second.
-The figure is calculated by multiplying the number of ROPs by the the core clock speed.
+Memory Bandwidth: Bandwidth is the max amount of information (counted in megabytes per second) that can be moved across the external memory interface in a second.
+The number is calculated by multiplying the bus width by the speed of its memory.
+If the card has DDR type RAM, it should be multiplied by 2 once again.
+If DDR5, multiply by ANOTHER 2x.
+The higher the memory bandwidth, the faster the card will be in general.
+It especially helps with AA, HDR and high resolutions.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that are processed per second.
+This is calculated by multiplying the total number of texture units of the card by the core speed of the chip.
+The higher the texel rate, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels in a second.
+Pixel Rate: Pixel rate is the maximum number of pixels the graphics card could possibly record to the local memory in a second - measured in millions of pixels per second.
+The number is calculated by multiplying the amount of Render Output Units by the the core clock speed.
 ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel fill rate also depends on many other factors, especially the memory bandwidth of the card - the lower the bandwidth is, the lower the ability to reach the maximum fill rate.
+The actual pixel output rate also depends on many other factors, especially the memory bandwidth - the lower the memory bandwidth is, the lower the ability to get to the max fill rate.

 Display Prices